odpi/egeria-docs/site/docs/user-interfaces/react/index.md

 The React UI requires the presentation server to run, which in turn requires a view server which in turn requires target services.
 Please refer to the [Egeria Key concepts](../../introduction/key-concepts/) if ypu want to learn more.

+Follow this [setup checklist](./react-ui-setup-checklist) to plan your Egeria React UI.

 ### UI capability types

 There are 2 types of UI capabilities in the Presentation Server.